blengerich/Covid19-LatentCases/README.md

 # Covid19-LatentCases

 Code to estimate the total number of SARS-CoV-2 infections based on limited diagnostic tests.
+A blog post describing details of this project can be found [here](https://blog.ml.cmu.edu/2020/06/12/understanding-the-prevalence-of-sars-cov-2-with-limited-diagnostic-testing-capacity/).

 This model uses a single free parameter *c* to model the relative propensity of testing SARS-CoV-2-infected individuals compared to non-infected individuals.
 We use two strategies to estimate this free parameter *c*:
 - Seroprevalence studies
 - Symptomatic Rates